Cyril Ayling

 Cyril Edgar Ayling (October 1910 – 13 November 1993) was a cricketer who played for Argentina and was a member of the South American cricket team that toured England in 1932.
-He represented Argentina in three first-class matches against Sir Theodore Brinckman's XI in 1937-38, but also played in non-first-class representational matches for Argentina from 1930 to 1959.
+He represented Argentina in three first-class matches against Sir Theodore Brinckman's XI in 1937–38, but also played in non-first-class representational matches for Argentina from 1930 to 1959.
 He was born in Buenos Aires.

 Ayling was a middle-to-lower order right-handed batsman and a right-arm fast medium bowler.
 On the tour of England in 1932, his batting was not very successful in the six first-class matches, and his highest score was only 34.
 His bowling was better and he took 19 wickets in first-class games, with a best of five for 48 as he and his brother, Dennet Ayling, bowled the South American team to victory over Sir Julien Cahn's side at Nottingham.
 Outside the first-class games, he scored an unbeaten 95 and took five for 72 against MCC at Lord's; his innings averted the follow-on and his victims included Test player Eddie Dawson and former England captain Pelham Warner.

-Against Brinckman's XI in 1937-38, Ayling played alongside Dennet and a third brother, Cecil Ayling.
+Against Brinckman's XI in 1937–38, Ayling played alongside Dennet and a third brother, Cecil Ayling.
 His highest score in three matches came in a rearguard action in the last of the three games, in which all three brothers reached 50 – in Cyril's case, exactly 50.
 His best bowling, four for 95, also came in this match.

 Cyril Ayling continued to play high-level Argentinian cricket past his 50th birthday.

+He died in November 1993, a few days after his 83rd birthday.